-The Ingenico iPP320 card reader processes swiped, contactless, and EMV payments.
-Currently, ShopKeep doesn’t support EMV, but that functionality is coming soon.
+The Ingenico iPP320 card reader is capable of processing swiped, contactless, and EMV payments.
+Currently, ShopKeep doesn’t support EMV chip cards, but that functionality is coming soon.

 You must be running ShopKeep v2.7.0 or above to use this reader.
 If necessary, update ShopKeep before proceeding.